fofapro/fapro/scripts/README.md

 ## ipclone.py

-Python script for cloning device configuration from [fofa](https://fofa.so/),
+Python script for cloning service configuration from [fofa](https://fofa.so/)

 You need:
 - a fofa account to set the FOFA_EMAIL and FOFA_KEY environment variables